 What has been a highlight of your time with Scottish Ballet?

-Performing Gretel in Christopher Hampson’s Hansel & Gretel, and learning the role of Cinderella, which I hope to perform during our 2018/19 winter tour.
+Performing Gretel in Christopher Hampson’s Hansel & Gretel, and learning the role of Cinderella, which I got to perform during our 2018/19 winter tour.

 What’s your favourite thing about Scotland?

 The scenery!
 It’s so easy to escape to the Highlands and enjoy the beautiful landscape.